Holographic Study of Reflected Entropy in Anisotropic Theories: Anisotropic Theories with Confinement-deconfinement Phase Transition

-In this case we choose $\mu$ such that we have no Van der Waals-like phase transition for the entire range of the temperature that we are study.
-We also set $r_h=1.5$ throughout this section and hence the horizon located beyond the dynamical wall in the range of $\nu$ that we consider.
+In this case we choose $\mu$ such that we have Van der Waals-like phase transition.
+We also set $r_h=1$ throughout this section and hence we are in small black hole phase.
 This choice corresponds to a boundary theory with confined degrees of freedom.
-Also for simplicity, we have rescaled the holographic measures, \textit{i.e.}, $\{S, I, S_R\}\rightarrow \frac{4G_N}{L^{2}}\{S, I, S_R\}$.
+Also for simplicity, we have rescaled the holographic measures, \textit{i.e.}, $\{S, I\}\rightarrow \frac{4G_N}{L^{2}}\{S, I\} $ and $S_R \rightarrow \frac{2G_N}{L^{2}}S_R $.

-In figure \ref{fig:numfig0} we show the dependence of the HEE, HMI and reflected entropy for specific values of $\nu$ as a function of the rotation angle with $\ell=1$ and $h=0.15$.
+In figure \ref{fig:numfig0} we show the dependence of the HEE, HMI and reflected entropy for specific values of $\nu$ as a function of the rotation angle with $\ell=0.4$ and $h=0.2$.
 The dashed curve corresponds to isotropic case with $\nu=1$ where the measures are independent of the rotation angle.
 The left panel demonstrates the dependence of the finite part of the HEE defined as $\Delta S\equiv S-S_{\rm dis}$ on $\beta$.
-Here $S_{\rm dis}$ is the area of two disconnected straight lines extending from the endpoints of the boundary line segment to inside the black hole.
+Here $S_{\rm dis}$ is the area of two disconnected straight lines extending from the endpoints of the boundary line segment to horizon of black hole.
 Note that based on this definition the disconnected piece depends on the temperature.
-The corresponding area functional can be obtained by setting $\xi_1'=0$ in eq. \eqref{S2}.
+The corresponding area functional can be obtained by setting $\xi_1'=0$ in eq. \eqref{S2}

 We see that $I$ and $S_R$ have a maximum at $\beta=\pi/2$ where the HEE develops a minimum.
 This minimum becomes deeper and sharper for larger values of $\nu$.

 We present the dependence of the turning point and the corresponding HEE and HMI for specific values of $\beta$ as a function of the width of the subregions and separation between them with $\nu=2$ in figure \ref{fig:numfig1}.
 Again, the dashed curve corresponds to isotropic case with $\nu=1$.
 The left panel shows that for a fixed boundary width, as $\nu$ increases from $1$, $r_t$ decreases which means that the bulk potential due to the anisotropy pushes the minimal hypersurface towards the boundary.
 This behavior is enhanced by increasing the rotation angle from 0 to $\frac{\pi}{2}$.
 The right panel shows the HMI as a function of the dimensionless boundary quantity $h/\ell$.
 Based on these plots for fixed $\nu$ we observe that although the HEE decreases with the rotation angle, the HMI increases with $\beta$.
 This result hold for any value in the range $0\leq \beta \leq \pi/2$.